fungloonchong/ict3203_lab_quiz_1_notes/README.md

 Under `System Configuration` section, click `Manage Plugins`.

-Click on `Available` tab and search for `Warnings Next Generation Plugin`.
+Click on `Available` tab and search for `Warnings Next Generation` plugin.

 Check the box and click `Download now and install after restart`.